aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 I cannot help you, for I am just a cookie.

-Last update: Fri Nov 21 05:10:47 2025
+Last update: Sat Nov 22 05:09:27 2025

 ### Let's play! 🎮